Microchip-MPLAB-Harmony/csp_apps_sam_a5d2/apps/flexcom/spi/master/flexcom_spi_write_read_test_app/readme.md

 1. Build and Program the SPI master application project using its IDE on board.
 2. Build and Program the SPI slave application project using its IDE.
 Path of the SPI Slave application within the repository is **apps/flexcom/spi/slave/flexcom_spi_write_read/firmware** on another board.
-3. Copy the output binary (named 'harmony.bin') onto the each SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card).
-4. Insert the SD card into SDMMC slot on each board (Refer to the 'Setting up hardware' section for the correct SDMMC slot).
-5. Reset each board to run the application
-6. On the SPI master board, press switch to start reading and writing data
+3. On the SPI master board, press switch to start reading and writing data
-7. LED on SPI master board indicates the success or failure:
+4. LED on SPI master board indicates the success or failure:
     - LED is turned ON when the data read from the SPI slave matches with the data written
     - LED is turned OFF when the data read from the SPI slave does not match with the data written